microsoft/RTVS-docs/remote-execution.md

 You even have the option of disabling auto-copying of files in the project to the server if you want to manually control the copying process yourself.

+If your R script generates files on the server, you can copy those files back to the client using the `rtvs::fetch_file` function.
+This function accepts, at a minimum, the remote path to the file that you want to copy to your machine, and optionally the path on your machine where you want that file to be copied to.
+If you don't specify a path, the file will be copied into your `%USERPROFILE%\Downloads` directory.

 If you invoke an R command through an explicit Visual Studio command, we will ensure that files get copied to the remote machine.
 For example, right-clicking on a file in Solution Explorer and running the Source Selected File(s) command